Jami Lynn Bula, LPC, LMFT

 Whether I am working with couples or individuals, my style as a therapist often involves exploration of both mental and physical reactions to the world.
 During session I ask clients to practice self-awareness by checking-in on their internal mind and body experience.
 I recognize and appreciate that people are diverse and complex.
 I am respectful and inclusive of all people.

-Jules joins one of her senior clinicians at IPNB Psychotherapy of Austin, Jami Lynn Bula, LPC, LMFT, for a morning cup of coffee discussion over ways to be with yourself, with your partner and with your kids in this time when we are a bit on top of each other.
+Jules joins one of her senior clinicians at IPNB Psychotherapy of Austin, Jami Lynn Bula, LPC, LMFT, for a discussion over ways to be with yourself, with your partner and with your kids in this time when we are a bit on top of each other.
 They both share ideas for helping kiddos, helping yourself and helping each other.
-Practical thoughts and tools, as well as a fun conversation.